-Section 29 - Certification of Incumbent Bargaining Representative Status: A labor organization that was recognized by APS as the exclusive representative of an appropriate bargaining unit on June 30, 1999 shall be recognized as the exclusive representative of the unit.
+A labor organization that was recognized by a public employer as the exclusive representative of an appropriate bargaining unit on December 07, 2020, shall be recognized as the exclusive representative of the unit.
 Such recognition shall not be affected by a local labor board ceasing to exist pursuant to Section 10-7E-10 NMSA 1978 (2020).
 Such labor organization may petition for declaration of bargaining status under Subsection B of Section 10-7E-24 NMSA 1978 (2003).

-Section 30 - Unit Clarification:
+2.37 UNIT CLARIFICATION:

-- A. Except as provided in Section 24(A) of the Act, where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or a merger or realignment of previously existing bargaining units represented by the same labor organization, either the exclusive representative or APS may file with the board or the board's designee a petition for unit clarification.
-Such a petition seeking realignment of existing units into horizontal units may be filed and process only when it relates to APS employees. - B. Upon the filing of a petition for unit clarification, the board's designee shall investigate the relevant facts, and shall either set the matter for hearing or shall issue a report recommending resolution of the issues within thirty (30) days of the filing of the petition.
-In the designee's investigation or through the hearing, the designee or hearing examiner shall determine whether a question concerning representation exists and, if so, shall dismiss the petition.
-In such a case, the petitioner may proceed otherwise under these rules. - C. If the board's designee or hearing examiner determines that no question concerning representation exists and that the petitioned-for clarification is justified by the evidence presented, the designee or hearing examiner shall issue a report clarifying the unit within 30 days of the filing of the petition if no hearing is determined necessary, or within 30 days of the hearing if a hearing is determined necessary.
-If the designee determines that a question concerning representation exists, the petition shall be dismissed. - D. A board designee or hearing examiner determination on a unit clarification petition shall be appealable to the board under the same procedures set forth in Section 15 of this Chapter.
+A. Except as provided in Section 24(A) of the Act, where the circumstances surrounding the creation of an existing collective bargaining unit are alleged to have changed sufficiently to warrant a change in the scope and description of that unit, or a merger or realignment of previously existing bargaining units represented by the same labor organization, either the exclusive representative or the employer may file with the director a petition for unit clarification.
+Such a petition seeking realignment of existing units into horizontal units may be filed and processed only when it relates to City employees.

-Section 31 - Accretion:
+B. Upon the filing of a petition for unit clarification, the director shall investigate the relevant facts, and shall either set the matter for hearing or shall issue a report recommending resolution of the issues within thirty (30) days of the filing of the petition.
+In the director's investigation or through the hearing, the director or hearing examiner shall determine whether a question concerning representation exists and, if so, shall dismiss the petition.
+In such a case, the petitioner may proceed otherwise under these rules.

+C. If the director or hearing examiner determines that no question concerning representation exists and that the petitioned-for clarification is justified by the evidence presented, the director or hearing examiner shall issue a report clarifying the unit within 30 days of the filing of the petition if no hearing is determined necessary, or within 30 days of the hearing if a hearing is determined necessary.
+If the director determines that a question concerning representation exists, the petition shall be dismissed.

+D. A director or hearing examiner determination on a unit clarification petition shall be appealable to the board under the same procedures set forth in Section 22, above.

+2.38 ACCRETION: